tearflake/symbolverse/README.md

 ## javascript API access

-*Symbolverse* may expose its functionality through javascript API, both in browser and in Node.js.
+*Symbolverse* may expose its functionality through javascript API (Application Programming Interface), both in browser and in Node.js.

 To access the API from Node.js, install this package: `npm i @tearflake/symbolverse`, and include the following line in your code: